Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 Beyond its impressive book collection, the library also serves as a hub for scientific learning, hosting public lectures, workshops, and educational programs on topics like space exploration, robotics, and environmental science.
 Located next to the Athens Planetarium, this is an excellent spot for both academic research and family-friendly educational outings.

-📌 Pro Tip: Pair your library visit with a planetarium show — the Eugenides Planetarium is one of Europe’s largest and most advanced digital planetariums.
+Pro Tip: Pair your library visit with a planetarium show.
+The Eugenides Planetarium is one of Europe’s largest and most advanced digital planetariums.
 Children can explore interactive science exhibits after browsing the library’s collection, so this activity is great for families visiting Athens.

-6. Lilian Voudouri Music Library – A Paradise for Music Enthusiasts
+6. Lilian Voudouri Music Library, a Paradise for Music Enthusiasts

 The Lilian Voudouri Music Library is a unique library in Athens, dedicated entirely to music, composition, and historical recordings.
 Located inside the Athens Concert Hall, this library is home to an extensive collection of musical scores, rare manuscripts, and archival recordings spanning centuries of Greek and international music.